Your Rugby Mates Don't Need to Know your Colleagues: Triadic Closure with Edge Colors: Hardness Results

-\begin{restatable}{theorem}{ethbound} If the ETH is true, then \textsc{VL-Multi-STC} cannot be solved in $2^{o(|V|^2)}$ time even if restricted to instances with~$k=0$. \end{restatable} \begin{proof} We give a reduction from \textsc{3-SAT} to \textsc{VL-Multi-STC} so that the resulting graph has $\mathcal{O}(\sqrt{|\phi|})$ vertices, where $\phi$ is the input formula and $|\phi|$ is the number of variables plus the number of clauses.
-By the Sparsification Lemma~\cite{IPZ01}, an $2^{o(|\phi|)}$-time algorithm for \textsc{3-SAT} defeats the ETH and, hence, an $2^{o(|V|^2)}$-time algorithm for \textsc{VL-Multi-STC} defeats the ETH as well.
+\begin{restatable}{theorem}{ethbound} If the ETH is true, then \textsc{VL-Multi-STC} cannot be solved in $2^{o(|V|^2)}$ time even if restricted to instances with~$k=0$. \end{restatable} \begin{proof} We give a reduction from \textsc{3-SAT} to \textsc{VL-Multi-STC} such that the resulting graph has $\mathcal{O}(\sqrt{|\phi|})$~vertices, where $\phi$ is the input formula and $|\phi|$ is the number of variables plus the number of clauses.
+By the Sparsification Lemma~\cite{IPZ01}, a~$2^{o(|\phi|)}$-time algorithm for \textsc{3-SAT} defeats the ETH and, hence, a~$2^{o(|V|^2)}$-time algorithm for \textsc{VL-Multi-STC} defeats the ETH as well.

 Below, we use $n$ for the number of variables in~$\phi$.
-We can furthermore assume that, in the formula~$\phi$, each variable occurs in at most four clauses, since arbitrary 3-CNF formulas can be transformed in polynomial time to an equivalent formula fulfilling this restriction while only increasing the formula length by a constant factor~\cite{Tovey84}.
+We can furthermore assume that, in the formula~$\phi$, each variable occurs in at most four clauses, since arbitrary 3-CNF formulas can be transformed in polynomial time to an equivalent 3-CNF formula fulfilling this restriction while only increasing the formula length by a constant factor~\cite{Tovey84}.
 Observe that in such instances the number of clauses in $\phi$ is at most~$\frac{4}{3}n$.